MohammadDehghaniH/Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity/README.md

 **Fig1, Fig2, Fig3, Fig4, and Fig5:**

 First execute Model_Learning.m for p1=1:1:500, and p2=1:1:3.
 Then to plot figure 1, execute  Fig1.m, figure 2a: Fig_2a.m, and so on.
+(Note: For Fig4, change Ntrials_3=20000 to Ntrials_3=60000 )